 There have been unseasonably high pneumonia presentations to emergency departments (ED) in NSW for children (Figure 19), particularly in those aged 5 - 16 years (Figure 20), and young adults (Figure 21) since the beginning of the year.
-The numbers of ED presentations and admissions have decreased since last week and have returned to expected levels in these age groups.
+The numbers of ED presentations and admissions have decreased since winter and returned to the levels expected in these age groups.